 There isn’t a one-size-fits-all solution for health insurance, and what policy you currently have might not be the best choice once you start traveling out of your home state.
-While I can’t possibly cover all of the options, most van travelers are looking for affordable, quality insurance that will cover them nationwide.
+While I can’t possibly cover all of the options (and the options also may be subject to change), most van travelers are looking for affordable, quality insurance that will cover them nationwide.

 I intend to help you get a basic understanding of your health insurance options and how to get coverage on the road so you can plan accordingly.

 First, let’s talk about the Healthcare Marketplace – this is where you will shop for your insurance if you’re based in the United States and are self-employed or not currently working.
 If you’re traveling outside the United States, then you’ll instead be looking for a travel insurance policy.

 In the US, you’ll find the Healthcare Marketplace online at Healthcare.gov, which is the central hub for health insurance.
 It is designed to help you find the coverage you need within your budget in the state you officially reside in.
 In order to apply, you’ll need to declare a specific state as your permanent residence, even if your actual residence has four wheels and you won’t be sticking around too long.